willrhoda4/skenestunts_production/server/handlers/README.txt

             Posters: The poster barn is a museum of movie posters from projects the team has worked on.
 It's helpful for team members picking posters to put on their profiles.
-It can be updated simply by pushing the 'update barn' button, which triggers a post request to the poster_gopher.
+It can be updated by pushing the 'update barn' button, which triggers a post request to the poster_gopher.